syncfusion-content/javascript-docs/js/api/ejmSplitPane.md

-Enable or Disable the swiping behaviour to the content.
+Enable or Disable the swiping behavior to the content.

 Default Value: